+Figure A2 Histogram of detected breakpoints (grey bars) from GAM analysis by scenario.
+Vertical red bars indicate true breakpoints used to generate synthetic populations.
+For Scenario 3, the synthetic population overlapped between 20 and 25 degrees latitude and longitude.

-Figures A2 – A11 are identical in form to Figure 6 and 8 from the main manuscript, which presented results for age four female sablefish.
-These plots contain results for ages 6 and 30 for males and females, and age-four males.
+Figure A3 through Figure A12 are identical in form to Figure 5 and 6 in main text, which presented results for age six female sablefish.
+These plots contain results for ages four and thirty for males and females, and age-four males.